Elijas/auto-youtube-subscription-playlist-2/README.md

       - Channel ID (last part (after last `/`) in `https://www.youtube.com/channel/UCzMVH2jEyEwXPBvyht8xQNw`)
       - Playlist ID (last part (after `?list=` in `https://www.youtube.com/playlist?list=PLd0LhgZxFkVKh_JNXcdHoPYo832Wu9fub`)
       - `ALL`, to add all new videos from all of your subscriptions
+    - Optionally add a number of days in the grey column (B).
+Videos in the playlist that have been published that many days before are going to be removed from the playlist.

 # Usage